theshiver/theshiver/README.md

 ### Hi, I'm Can 👋

-Engineering lead at [sahibinden.com](https://www.sahibinden.com) by day, indie app maker by night.
-Istanbul.

-I've been building for the web for 18 years, the last 11 at sahibinden.com, one of Türkiye's largest marketplaces.
+I've been building for the web for 18 years, the last 11 at [sahibinden.com](https://www.sahibinden.com), one of Türkiye's largest marketplaces.
 Today I lead the user platform team: identity and account security, fraud prevention, messaging and communication delivery.
 Most of my job is people and direction: hiring and growing engineers, shaping architecture across teams, and bringing AI into how we build, review and ship.

 After hours I design, build and ship small apps on my own, end to end.
 They share one rule: **private by design.** No ads, no tracking, no accounts.